Tom Scott (rapper): Awards

 With Home Brew, Scott won 2012's New Zealand Music Award for Best Rap Album.
 The group had three other nominations and arrived at the ceremony with a goat on a leash.
 At 2019's awards Avantdale Bowling Club was named Album of the Year.

+Scott was nominated for the APRA Silver Scroll in 2019, for 'Years Gone By', and 2023 for 'Friday Night @ The Liquor Store'.
+Both songs are by Avantdale Bowling Club.

 Personal life

 As of 2018, Scott was engaged.
 By the time Run It Back was released in 2023, he was separated from his partner.

 Scott has two sons, the first of whom was born in the late 2010s.
 Scott has stated that he left Melbourne for Avondale because he wanted to raise his son in New Zealand.